|Available travel modes||Coach, flight, ferry or train|

 |Popular travel companies||Flixbus or Lot Polish Airlines|

-Take a flight or coach to travel 898 miles (1448 km) from London to Warsaw.
-If speed is a priority, then a flight is the best option with an average duration of 2 h 10 min; whereas, if saving money is more important, then a flight is the best option with prices starting as low as £16.
-The most popular travel providers which serve this route are Ryanair or Flixbus among others.
-Travellers can even take a direct flight or coach from London to Warsaw.
+Take a coach, flight, ferry or train to travel 898 miles from London to Warsaw.
+If speed is a priority, then a flight is the best option with an average duration of 2 h 10 min; whereas, if saving money is more important, then a train is the best option with prices starting as low as £5.
+The most popular travel providers which serve this route are Flixbus or Lot Polish Airlines among others.
+Travellers can even take a direct flight from London to Warsaw.